Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 In this step we look at how the code for both the backend service and the frontend service needs to be adapted to take advantage of running in Snowpark Container Services.

 Mainly it is the authentication model that benefits from changing.
-SPCS introduces a new ingress authentication to any public endpoint exposed, and we can use that to authenticate the users login in to the application.
+SPCS introduces a new ingress authentication requirement to any public endpoint exposed by a service, and we can use that to authenticate the users' login in to the application.

 The way that the backend connects to and authenticates itself to the rest of Snowflake when running inside a containerized service also changes.
 A pre-configured authentication token is supplied to services running on SPCS, and that can be used to connect to the data

 ### Step 6 - Building and containerizing the application

-Once the code is updated we can build the container images and then push them to the Docker image repository we created earlier.
-Once the images are build and pushed they can be used to spin up the services
+Once the code is updated we can build the container images and then push them to the image repository we created earlier.
+Once the images are built and pushed they can be used to create the services

 ### Step 7 - Create the services and deploy the solution

 We are now ready to create the serivces and spin them up.
-We here look at how to specify the service definitions and to to connect the services.
+We here look at how to specify the service definitions and to connect the services.

 ### Step 8 - Clean up

-We tear down any resourse created throughout the labs.
+We tear down any resource created throughout the labs.

 <!-- ------------------------ -->